passlock-dev/passkeys/README.md

 }

 async function registerPasskey() {
   // Note: passlock doesn't throw.
-You should instead examine the
-  // result and interrogate any errors const result = await passlock.register()
+You should examine the result and interrogate any errors const result = await passlock.register()

   if (result.ok && result.token) {